aiday-mar/react-personal-portfolio/README.md

 <b> Link </b> : https://aiday-marlen-kyzy.web.app/

+Note : This website was developed using StackBlitz, hence why some files are missing as compared to if I was developing locally on my computer.

 ![alt text](https://github.com/aiday-mar/React-personal-portfolio/blob/master/Capture.PNG?raw=true)

 This portfolio website is built using React.
 This website has several key features.